hardin47/website/Math150/Notes/06-surv.md

 | month 	| = 	| month of year in which baseline exam occurred 	|
 | id 	| = 	| a patient identification variable (numbered 1 to 4699) 	|

 We look at the K-M survival curves broken down by diastolic blood pressure.
-The logrank statistic comparing all 7 groups is highly significant ($p < 10^{-52}$), and the pairwise logrank tests for adjacent pairs of risk groups are also all significant (though be careful with multiple comparisons!).
+The logrank statistic comparing all 7 groups is highly significant ($p < 10^{-52}$), and the pairwise logrank tests for adjacent pairs of risk groups are also all significant (though be careful with multiple comparisons!).</div>\EndKnitrBlock{example}

 \begin{eqnarray*}
 dbp_{ij} &=& \left\{